A Message from the Pastor

 Dear Parishioners and Friends of the Church of St. Nicholas,

 Welcome to these humble web pages.
 Feel free to check out the weekly bulletin within; and, know that you are welcome any time to join us at Mass or for any event that you will find listed within the pages on our website.

-As a help to you, I would like to remind you that Lenten confessionals are open everywhere.
-The Sacrament of Penance, or Reconciliation, helps the soul to begin again.
-I invite you to go to your own parish Church to spend time in silence before the Tabernacle and adore our Lord in the Blessed Sacrament.
+As a help to you, I would like to invite you to spend time in silence before the Tabernacle in your parish church; and, to adore our Lord in the Blessed Sacrament.
 Many parishes now offer times for public adoration, but you may go to adore at times most convenient for you.
-During Lent you will find the pious practice of walking the “Stations of the Cross.”
-In my three parishes, Stations are scheduled three times each week.
-Stations may be done privately at any time throughout the year, and a plenary indulgence is afforded the soul under the usual conditions.
+During these hot summer days, you will find most churches open, offering a cool respite from the heat and a safe place for you to pour out your heart to the living God.

 Begin with a visit to Jesus in the Blessed Sacrament.
 Present yourself to Him during Adoration.
-And may God bless each one who reads this message and who begins to prepare heart and mind during holy Lent.
+And may God bless each one who reads this message.

 God bless you.